Overview

 How many modules will there be?

-It is unknown how many Modules there will be in total at this stage, however there are currently three active Modules and a further three Modules were announced by the Chair on 30th May 2023.
+It is unknown how many Modules there will be in total at this stage, however there are currently nine active modules with one further module was announced.

 The active modules

-• Module 3 - the impact of the pandemic on healthcare systems (public hearings expected to begin in 2024)
+- Module 3 - the impact of the pandemic on healthcare systems (public hearings began in September 2024)

 Upcoming modules and timeline